-- This appliance must be supplied with the proper voltage and frequency, and connected to an individual, properly grounded and polarized branch circuit, protected by a circuit breaker or time-delay fuse, as noted on the rating plate.
-(Refer to the rating plate under the cooktop for this information.
-See the Lift-Up Cooktop section in this manual for instructions on how to lift the cooktop.) - Wiring must conform to National Electrical Codes or the prevailing local code for a range of this kilowatt rating.
-(Refer to the rating plate under the cooktop for this information.
-See the Lift-Up Cooktop section in this manual for instructions on how to lift the cooktop.) - If the electric supply provided does not meet the above specifications, call a licensed electrician.
+- This appliance must be supplied with the proper voltage and frequency, and connected to an individual, properly grounded and polarized branch circuit, protected by a circuit breaker or time-delay fuse, as noted on the rating plate. - Wiring must conform to National Electric Codes or the prevailing local code for a range of this kilowatt rating.
+(See the rating plate under the cooktop for this information.) - If the electric supply provided does not meet the above specifications, call a licensed electrician.